 Being hungry is normal.
 One is supposed to feel hunger.
-I am dreadfully uncomfortable with the feeling, due to childhood abuse and neglect, and my aversion of the feeling for the vast majority of my adulthood.
+I am dreadfully uncomfortable with the feeling, due to childhood abuse and neglect, and my avoidance of the feeling for the vast majority of my adulthood.

 The modifications i’ve made have brought me to the edge of the thirty pound boundary.
 I am determined to cross it and never look back.